-Benzodiazepines are a class of medications that have sedative, hypnotic, anti-anxiety and muscle relaxing properties.
+Benzodiazepines (benzos) are a class of medications that have sedative, hypnotic, anti-anxiety and muscle relaxing properties.
 The most common brand names for the drug are Xanax, Valium and Klonopin.
-Many people are prescribed benzodiazepines for mental health issues such as sleep disorders, muscle pain, and/or anxiety and quickly find themselves depended because this class of drugs is highly addictive.
-Moreover, withdrawals can be severs and life threatening.
-Common benzodiazepines of abuse, by brand name, are:
+Many people are prescribed benzodiazepines for mental health issues such as sleep disorders, muscle pain, and/or anxiety and quickly find themselves dependent on them because this class of drugs is highly addictive.
+Moreover, withdrawals from benzodiazepine drug use can be severe and life threatening.
+Common benzodiazepines by brand name, are:

 Benzodiazepines are often prescribed by physicians who intend their clients to use them for short periods of time or only when necessary, as in the onset of a panic attack.
-However, many people become addicted to benzodiazepines quickly because of their powerful effects and because, over time and with increased use, greater amounts of the substance must be used to experience the same effects as when initially prescribed the medication.
-This represents the danger of benzodiazepine addiction and it is unfortunately growing.
+However, many people become addicted to benzodiazepines quickly because of their powerful effects.
+Over time and with increased use, greater amounts of the substance must be used to experience the same effects as when initially prescribed the medication.
+This represents the danger of benzodiazepine addiction, and it is unfortunately growing.

-Transitioning from abuse of benzodiazepines to living drug free is difficult because the withdrawal symptoms are so severe.
-If you or someone you know needs help with addiction to benzodiazepines, please call Inland Detox at (888) 739-8296 or provide your contact information on our form.
+Transitioning from abuse of benzodiazepines to living drug free is difficult because the withdrawal process and withdrawal symptoms are so severe.
+If you or a loved one needs help with addiction treatment help to benzodiazepines, please call our team at Inland Detox at (888) 739-8296 or provide your contact information on our form.
 The staff of professionals on our team would be happy to discuss our treatment programs for addiction recovery, and offer information on insurance and specifics on our facility.